-- All complaints will be acknowledged promptly. - Complaints will be reviewed to ensure an understanding of the issues and circumstances. - We will be honest in our review and responses. - We will always be thorough and rigorous. - We will always be polite and professional. - We will take all complaints seriously. - We will use the process to review and improve any shortcomings in our approach.
+- All complaints will be acknowledged promptly. - Complaints will be reviewed to ensure an understanding of the issues and circumstances. - Will be honest in our review and responses. - Will always be thorough and rigorous. - Will always be polite and professional. - We will take all complaints seriously. - We will use the process to review and improve any shortcomings in our approach.